 To be accepted as an exchange student at ELISAVA, you will need to:

-Documents must reach ELISAVA within the timeline established for each trimester:
+Nominations must reach ELISAVA before the deadline established for each trimester:

 1st trimester / 1st and 2nd trimesters / Full year: deadline 1st June2nd trimester / 3rd trimester / 2nd and 3rd trimesters: deadline 2nd November

 Additional requirements: Students applying for Graphic design are required to send us a portfolio in print form, A4 format, as well.
 Portfolios must be sent by post before the application deadline to the following address: